Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery

 The afternoon is free to sit and watch the world go by on the lake, the guesthouse has a bar.
 There is the option to head out after dark and visit the floating market.

 Tonight, we stay in a very basic stilt house which we get to by sailing across the lake.
 It's the most basic accommodation of the trip, with no air conditioning and only limited running water; the experience provides a great insight into how the community of Ganvie live their daily lives.
-Stay: Auberge Carrefour Ganvie Chez M (Simple) (B/L)
+Stay: Auberge Carrefour Ganvie Chez M (or similar) (Simple) (B/L)

 We'll depart Ganvie after breakfast, and travel by boat and bus to the capital, Cotonou.
 We'll see from the outside the Cathedral of Notre Dame, visit the impressive statute of Queen Tassi Hangbe a great fearless warrior queen who led an all-female army, the Agodjies and witness Africa's longest graffiti mural, almost one kilometre long, featuring striking works of art.